12 Bartenders Name The Best Bourbons For Whiskey Highballs This May

 Why This Bottle?

-The best bourbon to mix for a highball cocktail is the Koval Single Barrel, out of Chicago.
+The best bourbon to mix for a highball cocktail is Koval Single Barrel out of Chicago.
 If you’re only using two ingredients in a drink or a dish, they have to be quality items.
 Koval has a moderate price point, but is high-quality, which makes it perfect for a home or professional bartender.
 It is smooth, lightly sweet, with notes of caramel, honey, vanilla, and summer grass.

 Buffalo Trace